xwmario/Warez/README.md

 - [Torrents.csv](https://torrents-csv.ml/) - An [open source](https://gitlab.com/dessalines/torrents.csv) - collaborative repository of torrents, consisting of a single, searchable torrents.csv.
 - [Torznab](https://nzbdrone.readthedocs.io/Implementing-a-Torznab-indexer/) - Newznab-like API offering a standardized recent/search API for both TV and movies.
 - [Where are torrents permitted?](https://i.imgur.com/3fHyG2S.png) - A world map (picture) which shows where warez torrenting is allowed.
+- [ZBIGZ](https://zbigz.com/) - Zbigz is a very good solution if your PC or laptop is locked by your ISP, it allows you to download torrents via Browser.

 ### Trackers
 - [/r/trackers](https://www.reddit.com/r/trackers) - A subreddit for discussing public & private trackers.